nlimbu/react-native-railroad/README.md

 ```
 npm install --save react-native-railroad
 ```
 After installing the package simply import it and use it as a RailRoad component.

+RailRoad is a stateless functional component.
 ```
-import RailRoad from 'react-native-railroad';
+import { RailRoad } from 'react-native-railroad';

 <RailRoad
     index={2}